ogbuaguwizard/art-institution-management-platform/README.md

 > **This repository is a portfolio case study and documentation of my work on the Peter Fleming Arts platform.**
 >
-> The original application and its source code remain private because the software was developed for **Peter Fleming Arts Limited** and may contain proprietary business logic, intellectual property, internal workflows, private information, and other confidential material.
+> The original application and its source code remain private because the software was developed for **Peterfleming Arts Limited** and may contain proprietary business logic, intellectual property, internal workflows, private information, and other confidential material.
 >
 > This public repository therefore contains **documentation, selected screenshots, architectural explanations, and project information only**.
 It does not intentionally expose proprietary source code, production credentials, private user information, environment variables, API keys, SSH keys, passwords, or other confidential infrastructure details.
 >